PerplexSystems/Railroad/README.md

   `int option`, in case of `SOME`, the value will be used as a seed.
 In case of `NONE`, a random value will be used.

-### Configuration
+### Setting

-`datatype Configuration = Order of Order | Output of TextIO.outstream`
+`datatype Setting = Order of Order | Output of TextIO.outstream`

-Represents the possible options for the runner configuration.
+Represents the possible settings for the runner configuration.

 - [`Order`](#order): The order which the tests will ran.
 - Output: Where the output should be redirected to.